ianmilligan1/AHA-Workshop/import-io.md

 4. Paste in <http://www.top40db.net/Find/Songs.asp?By=Year&ID=1970>
 5. Note that it begins processing the page in the background
 6. Once the table appears, note that it actually read the material properly - take a quick look around!
-7. Some of the columns aren't that useful - let's delete Imgtag image column and the Song Artist one, and rename the columsn to "Title" and "Artist"
+7. Some of the columns aren't that useful - let's delete Imgtag image column and the Song Artist one, and rename the columns to "Title" and "Artist"
 8. Let's actually say we are done

 We now have it set up for one page - if we were to click "Run URLs" we would get the data from 1970.
 But we want it for 1955 to 2014.
 How do we do that?

 1. Click on "Show URL Generator"
-2. Highlight "1970" - remember that's our X variabel
+2. Highlight "1970" - remember that's our X variable
 3. And then set up a range of numbers from 1955 to 2014, with a step of 1
+4. Click "Remove all URLs"
-4. Click "add to list"
+5. Click "add to list"
-5. Click "save"
+6. Click "save"
-6. Click "Run URLs" - this will cost 60 of our free 500 credits per month
+7. Click "Run URLs" - this will cost 60 of our free 500 credits per month

 It will take about two or three minutes.
 You should have a dataset of 23,168 songs.
 Click the "eye" to get a hint of what it looks like, and then download the CSV.